OpenTelecom/opentelecom.github.io/_posts/2017-07-04-ready-to-incorporate.markdown

 * Remco van Vugt

-With the concent of our founding Board of Directors, the Open Telecom Foundation is ready to file incorporation documents as a federal non-for-profit in Canada.
+With the content of our founding Board of Directors, the Open Telecom Foundation is ready to file incorporation documents as a federal non-for-profit in Canada.